cptsnh/SNHU_CS350/README.md

 Something we learn in embedded systems is the use of header files and that we need to rely on them for implementation details to be successful.
 I learned more by reading documentation in manufacturer header files than from any other source.
 Texas Instruments (TI) has a good support forum where customers can ask questions.
 I think this is big consideration for the future if I need to research and/or purchase something for my company.

 ### What skills from this project will be particularly transferable to other projects and/or course work?
+There are several transferable skills that I learned in this course.
+First, one of the key things we learned in the course is how embedded systems use timers.
+This is extremely close to the "bare metal", and is analogous to how we use threading in high-level languages.
+Understanding how it is done in embedded programming prepares us for more efficient programming.
+Second, the use of bit manipulators can lead to much more efficient programs as well.
+Our Zybook provided great lessons on how to use bit manipulation, which I will use in the future.

 ### How did you make this project maintainable, readable, and adaptable?
+The primary way that we made this project maintainable, readable, and adaptable is by implementing the cooperative task scheduler to manage the three main tasks.
+We could have implemented this project by micromanaging tasks individually in the main code loop, however this type of solution leads to "spaghetti code".
+It would be extremely difficult to maintain, troubleshoot, and understand as the code base matures.
+By implementing a cooperative task scheduler, our code is organized based on the three main tasks.
+In each task, we set up the timers and control variables.
+The scheduler is configured to "tick" based on the GCD period of all three timers.
+In this implementation, managing the three tasks is clear, organized, and demonstrates a system that can scale to as many tasks as we need in the future.